Release date : 19.09.2023

-When you contact us or communicate with us (for example through your emails, letters or calls), we may collect personal data that you exchange with us.
+When you contact us, communicate with us (for example through your emails, letters or calls) or make a reservation, we may collect personal data you exchange with us.

 This personal data includes your full name, postal and email address and telephone number(s) and booking information.
 This personal data is collected for the purpose of providing the Services to you and the processing of this data is justified by the performance of the contract between us.

 You can register for our newsletter and we will ask you for your e-mail address, first name and surname.
 By registering, you give us permission to process the personal data entered for the purpose of sending regular newsletters.
 This authorisation is equivalent to consent and constitutes the legal basis for the processing of your personal data in this context.
 If the applicable law does not require consent, the regular sending of newsletters will be justified by our legitimate interest in keeping you informed.